-Mix the tomatoes, peppers, and onion pieces together in a gallon crock or jar.
+Mix the tomatoes, peppers, onion pieces, garlic, and cumin together in a gallon crock or jar.
 Add the lime juice.
 In another container, dissolve the salt in the water.
 Pour the brine over the vegetables, and weight them.
 Cover the crock or jar, and keep it at room temperature for at least a few days, after which you can move it to a cooler place if you prefer.
 Check the crock or jar for yeast and mold and skim off any that appears.

-After three weeks, cut a pepper vertically to be sure it has completely changed color.
+After three weeks, cut a pepper vertically to be sure it has completely changed color, from bright green to olive.
 If it has, gently remove all the vegetables to a bowl, taking care not to burst the tomatoes, which will have swelled.
 Coarsely grind the vegetables in batches in a food processor or blender.
 You should have about 7 cups salsa.

 My fermented salsa had a good, thick consistency, a pleasantly dark red color, a mild tartness, and a complex fermented taste that grew on Robert and me so fast that we ate a whole pint at a sitting.
 The only thing that could have improved the experience is fresh cilantro.

 I tested the pH of the salsa as 4.3—low enough for safe boiling-water processing, but high enough that I’d advise testing each batch or adding more lime juice before canning.
 I brought the salsa we hadn’t eaten slowly to a boil and then processed the jars for 15 minutes.